stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 ### Additional Remarks

-Currently the $\tiger$ implementation (Version 0.0.1) assumes that languages can be found in an accessible folder.
-So the exported language has to be unpacked into the `plugins` folder of the target Eclipse installation before it is usable.
+If the exported language uses libraries it has to be in an exported state when installed in the plug-ins folder.
+Doing that
+$\tiger$ can determin the necessary libraries and load them on the classpath.